How our WOW courses work

 Your tutor will produce a recorded lecture, or a series of shorter presentations, for you to view each week.
-The recordings are provided to you by your tutor in preparation for the interactive sessions – and, of course, you’ll be able to look at the recorded material after the interactive sessions, too.
+The recordings are provided to you by your tutor in preparation for the live sessions – and, of course, you’ll be able to look at the recorded material after the live sessions, too.
 The lectures will be available for you to view until the end of your course.
-The University of Oxford uses a website called Canvas to store teaching materials.
-You will be invited to become a user of Canvas, and there you will find your pre-recorded lectures.

-Your course tutor will provide additional reading materials, either through posting them in the classroom environment or by providing links to freely-available external online resources.
+Your course tutor will provide additional reading materials, either through posting them on Canvas or by providing links to freely-available external online resources.
 These will help you to prepare for the interactive sessions which will take place at the scheduled time each week.

 The interactive sessions will amount to an hour each week of live contact time.
 For some courses that hour will be divided into sections with breaks in between.

 All students are expected to engage in independent study in between the lectures and teaching sessions and to complete the coursework for assessment.

 As with our face-to-face courses, each class will have a maximum of 25 students, except for creative writing, computing and language courses which will have a maximum of 18.

 The courses are open-access and you can enrol online by clicking on the ‘book now’ button on each course page.

 How much time should you expect to spend on your studies?